onzfonz/comp227/src/content/8/en/part8a.md

 The type inference takes place when:

 - initializing variables and members
-- setting parameter default values, and
+- setting parameter default values
 - determining function return types.

 For example, consider the function `add`: